kyonav/prog-academy/little_projects/guess_game/README.md

 dotnet run --project ?
 ```

-6. To run the compiled executable, cd into `./prog-academy/little-projects/calc/bin/Release/net-9.0/little-projects` on your terminal and type:
+6. To run the compiled executable; cd into `./prog-academy/little-projects/calc/bin/_Release_/net-9.0/little-projects/` on your terminal and type:

-Windows
+> Windows
 ```
 ./little-projects.exe
 ```

-Linux
+> Linux
 ```
 ./little-projects
 ```